aiplanethub/mini-bootcamp-introduction-to-pandas/series-and-dataframe/1478-DataFrame.md

 ## What is a DataFrame?

-* Two dimensional table
+* Two-dimensional table
 * Made up of a collection of Series
 * Structured with labeled axes (rows and columns)

-A data frame looks like a table as shown in the image here:
+A data frame looks like a table, as shown in the image here: